 In days gone by, Pinsent and Holden describe as “perhaps most surprising” the claim of Catholic civilisation to have produced many of the first women scientists.
 Trotula of Salerno is the credited author of a book on diseases for women in the Eleventh Century, Dorotea Bucca taught at the University of Bologna for over forty years, and Maria Agnesi, who died in 1799, was appointed by Pope Benedict XIV to become the first woman to become a mathematics professor at any university.
 Footnote 1

-I think the Church understands this basic truth about human rights with respect to the role of women.
-I think the Church's current position on prolife, pro family, sexual morality, acknowledging differences in gender, etc., give far more honour to the dignity of women than the Madison Avenue model.
+The Church understands this basic truth about human rights with respect to the role of women.
+The Church's current position on prolife, pro family, sexual morality, acknowledging differences in gender, etc., give far more honour to the dignity of women than the Madison Avenue model.
 Some current issues being forced on the Church are:

 -Is the Church's prolife position anti-woman?